Ex-F4 Member Ken Chu Reluctant To Have Kids Because Of Fibromyalgia

 Fibromyalgia is a chronic disorder that is characterised by widespread musculoskeletal pain, accompanied by fatigue, sleep, memory, and mood issues.

-When he revealed his condition three years ago, it was reported that he was mocked by netizens and even the media for putting on weight.
+When he revealed his condition three years ago in 2017, it was reported that he was mocked by netizens and even the media for putting on weight.

 The weight gain was a result of the swelling caused by his medication.